-Is your organization thinking about sending out a survey?
+Is your organization thinking about creating a survey?
 Perhaps you want to survey clients to get feedback on a new program or check in on your employees' well-being.
 No matter what your survey is about, you must ask yourself two key questions before you begin:

-2. What will you do with your nonprofit's survey data once you have it?
+What will you do with the data once you have it?

 In this article, I'll share why these two questions are so important and what can go wrong if they are left out of the planning process.